 Calcium imaging is a powerful approach that enables simultaneous recording of dozens or hundreds of neurons.
 Fluorescent calcium indicators are expressed either pan-neurally or in specific cell types, and fluorescence is measured using in vivo microscopy.
-Image: Responses to visual stimuli recorded from Drosophila.
+Image: Neural activity recorded from hindbrain of zebrafish larva.

 Quantitative Behavioral Assays

 We use behavioral assays to understand how animals sense and interact with their environment.
 When combined with cell manipulations, these assays also provide an important tool for dissecting the architecture of neural circuits.
 Image: 3D trajectory of freely-swimming zebrafish larva.